Asmashaik7/Sql_Python/sql_normalization_flashcards.md

 ## 🏗️ About This Project

-This project was created as part of my **SQL learning journey**, connecting theoretical database design with **real-world data analysis applications**.
+This project was created by using claude artifacts as part of my **SQL learning journey**, connecting theoretical database design with **real-world data analysis applications**.

 > 💡 Built for learners for data analytics roles, especially those aiming to strengthen SQL fundamentals